PratikErande13/Responsive-Landing-Page/README.md

-Creating a responsive landing page by using HTML and css
+Creating a responsive landing page by using HTML JAVA  CSS